-Then there are several very well known Icelandic Sagas, which are known all over the world by the many Saga enthusiasts, who have read and love these Sagas of the Vikings.
+Then there are several very well-known Icelandic Sagas, which are known all over the world by the many Saga enthusiasts, who have read and love these Sagas of the Vikings.
 It has come as a surprise to me how many people abroad have read the Sagas, and it often happens when I tell people on my travels abroad that I am Icelandic, that they start reciting something from the Sagas!

-I have read some of the Sagas - and some of them I read very thoroughly at college in old Icelandic - I absolutely loved them back then, and I love them even more now that I am a grown-up and have visited all of the Saga locations in Iceland.
+I have read all of the Sagas - and some of them I read very thoroughly at college in old Icelandic - I absolutely loved them back then, and I love them even more now that I am a grown-up and have visited all of the Saga locations in Iceland.

-In the show, you will be f.ex. be shown the highlights from the Laxdæla Saga, the Saga of Egill, the Saga of Grettir and the highlights from the Queen of the Sagas - the Saga of Njáll.
+In the show, you will be f.ex. be shown the highlights from the Laxdæla Saga, the Saga of Egill, the Saga of Grettir, and the highlights from the Queen of the Sagas - the Saga of Njáll.

 The set of the Icelandic Sagas - the Greatest Hits in 75 minutes is different from the set of the shows I have seen at the theatre, as the stage is in the middle of the theatre with the audience sitting on both sides of the non-elevated stage.

 The comedy show is interactive and people from the audience will be asked to take part in the show either from their seats or on stage as these two photos, above show :)

 I am very shy and do not like to be picked from the crowd to come on stage, so I hid behind the camera the whole time, praying that they would not pick me.
 If you are like me and don't want to be picked from the crowd then sit in the second row, not the front row ;)